-Deciduous woodland
+- Deciduous woodland

-Traditional orchard

-Coastal and floodplain grazing marsh
+- Coastal and floodplain grazing marsh

-Good quality semi-improved grassland
+- Good quality semi-improved grassland

+- Traditional orchard

+- Quarry

+- Valley bog

 It is not known if additional sites will be designated under international or national legislation; with the focus therefore on achieving the conservation objectives set for each of these sites.
 A range of measures are included in the management plans for each designated site which contribute to achieving the conservation objectives.
 Assuming sufficient resources are in place, it is likely that the condition of these sites will improve over the next two or three decades to reach the objectives.
 These timescales recognise the time required for environmental changes to arise following positive interventions.
 A similar trend is likely for achievement of objectives associated with the NERC habitats.